All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are some GLP-1 medications better than others for cancer prevention?

 All GLP-1 medications that produce significant weight loss would theoretically provide similar cancer risk reduction.
 Medications that produce greater weight loss (semaglutide 2.4 mg, tirzepatide) may provide proportionally greater benefits.
-However, no head-to-head cancer prevention studies exist, so the choice of medication should be based on overall efficacy, tolerance, and your specific health needs.
+But no head-to-head cancer prevention studies exist, so the choice of medication should be based on overall efficacy, tolerance, and your specific health needs.

 Should I take GLP-1 medication specifically to prevent cancer?

 GLP-1 medications are currently prescribed for weight management and type 2 diabetes, not specifically for cancer prevention.
-However, the cancer risk reduction from weight loss is a real and meaningful secondary benefit.
+But the cancer risk reduction from weight loss is a real and meaningful secondary benefit.
 If you qualify for GLP-1 therapy based on your weight or metabolic health, the potential cancer protection adds to the list of reasons to consider treatment. treatment benefits

 Looking Ahead with Confidence